gitbrent/SpRestLib/README.md

 `sprLib.list(listName|listGUID).recycle(itemId)`

 Returns:
-Id of the item just recycled
+ID of the item just recycled

 Notes:
 Moves the item into the Site Recycle Bin